alexboia/WP-Trip-Summary/help/src/en_US/index.md

 The text shown in the bottom teaser (right below the technical summary box).

+#### Initial viewer tab

+This field allows setting the front-end viewer tab selected when the user visits the post page.
+Default value: Map.

 #### Map Tile URL Template

 The discussion here is a bit longer.